 You can also use our Ask an Expert service on the Online Community.
-You can ask a financial guide, cancer information nurse, work support advisor or an information and support advisor any questions you have.
+You can ask a money adviser, cancer information nurse or an information and support advisor any questions you have.

 Macmillan healthcare professionals

 Our nurses, doctors and other health and social care professionals give expert care and support to individuals and their families.
 Call us or ask your GP, consultant, district nurse or hospital ward sister if there are any Macmillan professionals near you.